Frequently Asked Questions

 What if we are not a good therapist/client fit?

 It’s completely normal to find that a therapist may not be the best fit for your needs, and I strongly believe in the importance of finding the right therapist for you.
-I recognize that I may not be the best fit for everyone, and if you're feeling this way, please don't hesitate to let me know.
+I recognize that I may not be the best fit for everyone, and if you're feeling this way, please don't hesitate to let me know (I promise, we don’t take it personally!).
 I'm more than happy to discuss your concerns and explore what might be a better fit for you.
-If I determine that there are other providers or services that would better address your needs, such as specialized care, we will have an open and transparent conversation about next steps and I will provide appropriate referrals.
+If I determine that there are other providers or services that would better address your needs, such as a higher level of care or another provider specifically trained in approaches that may be beneficial to you, we will have an open and transparent conversation about next steps and I will provide appropriate referrals.

 Do you offer an initial consultation before deciding to engage in therapy with you?